yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/install-software/installer.md

 | `scrapeTimeout` | Timeout for inactivity during scraping.
 | `maxConcurrency` | Maximum concurrent queries to be executed by Prometheus.
 | `maxSamples` | Maximum number of samples that a single query can load into memory.
-| `Timeout` | The time threshold for inactivity after which Prometheus will be declared inactive.
+| `timeout` | The time threshold for inactivity after which Prometheus will be declared inactive.

 ### Configure PostgreSQL